 Today the Workshop has grown in size and scope.
 It has moved from a small motel along the Boulder Creek to a large hotel with a view of the same nearby mountain peaks.
 It now involves an even wider array of diverse next generation researchers and mitigation practitioners and an ever widening circle of organizations represented here.
-In 2020 and 2021, the Workshop had to be moved entirely to an online platform due to the COVID-19 global pandemic.
-In 2022, the Workshop remained online due to the ongoing effects of the pandemic.
+In 2020, 2021, and 2022, the Workshop had to be moved entirely to an online platform due to the COVID-19 global pandemic.

 While many things have changed over the decades, some things have purposefully been left the same.
 The Workshop continues to draw together dedicated researchers, private and public sector practitioners, and policy makers concerned with reducing the harm and suffering caused by disasters and improving the quality of life for all.
 The event still maintains the same general structure, with opening self-introductions on the first morning of the Workshop, interactive plenary and breakout sessions, and lots of time dedicated to long lunches, extended breaks, and an evening barbeque—all designed to ensure enough time to greet old friends and colleagues and meet new ones.